Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 |--------------|-------------------------|
 | Lobster | 48.74 |

+#### Analysis of Product with Highest View-to-Purchase Percentage

+1. **Insights**:

+   - High Conversion Rate: The high purchase-to-view percentage indicates that a significant portion of customers who viewed the Lobster product ultimately made a purchase.
+   - Appealing Product: Lobster seems to be particularly appealing to customers, leading to a relatively high conversion rate compared to other products.
+   - Market Demand: The high conversion rate may suggest strong market demand for Lobster, potentially due to factors such as its taste, quality, or perceived value.

 ### 4. What is the average conversion rate from view to cart add?

 ```sql